lhypds/tcopy/README.md

 For files
 Machine A copies a file, it will be send as file reference to server.
-On Machine B, if use `paste` command, it will start transfering file from Machine A to Machine B.
+On Machine B, if use `paste` command, it will start transfering the referenced file from Machine A to Machine B.

 Setup
 On server, machine A and B, clone code and run `./tcopy.sh setup`.